Battle Royale Mode: The Shared-Grid Sudoku Race

 Scoring: Speed and Accuracy

-Sudoku Royale's scoring system rewards both speed and correctness.
-You earn points for every cell you fill in correctly, and the faster you place a correct digit, the more points that cell is worth.
-Incorrect placements do not earn points and may cost you time as you correct them.
+Sudoku Royale's scoring rewards both speed and correctness.
+You earn points for every cell you claim correctly, and the faster you place a correct digit, the more that cell is worth.
+Incorrect placements cost you points, so reckless guessing is a losing strategy.

-This scoring model creates a strategic tension at the heart of every match.
-Do you play aggressively, filling in cells as fast as possible and accepting some errors?
-Or do you play conservatively, double-checking each placement to ensure accuracy?
-The best players find a balance — moving quickly through cells they are confident about and slowing down for cells that require more analysis.
+This creates a strategic tension at the heart of every match.
+Do you play aggressively, claiming cells as fast as possible and accepting some errors?
+Or do you play carefully, double-checking each placement?
+The best players find a balance: moving quickly through cells they are confident about and slowing down for cells that need more analysis.

-The scoring system also means that not every cell is equally valuable from a strategic perspective.
-Cells that you can identify and fill quickly (hidden singles, for example) are high-value targets because you can place them with minimal time investment.
-More complex cells that require techniques like naked pairs or X-wing take longer to identify, so they yield fewer speed-bonus points even though they are correct.
+Not every cell is equally valuable.
+Cells you can spot and fill quickly (hidden singles, for example) are high-value targets because you can claim them before anyone else with minimal time investment.
+More complex cells that require techniques like naked pairs or X-wing take longer to identify, so they are worth fewer speed-bonus points even though they are correct.

-Winning a Battle Royale match requires a different strategic approach than simply solving a sudoku puzzle as fast as you can.
-Here are the key strategic considerations:
+Winning a Battle Royale match takes a different approach than solving a sudoku alone.
+Here are the key strategic considerations.

 Scanning Before Solving